lukasz-pudlo/sx5standings/README.md

 ## **South by Five Race Results Website**

-This website is designed for [Acorn Trails](https://acorntrails.run/), a local charity and running events organizer, to help runners easily review their performance in all races of the series.
-With this website, we aim to make it easier for runners to access race results, compare performances, and track their progress across different races.
+I designed this website for [Acorn Trails](https://acorntrails.run/), a local charity and running events organizer, to help runners easily review their performance in all races of the series.
+The aim is to make it easier for runners to access race results, compare performances, and track their progress across different races.

 ### **Features**